-When selecting the perfect stone for your project, it is important to consider the properties, durability and chemical makeup of all natural stone types.
+When selecting the perfect natural stone type for your project, it is important to consider the properties, durability and chemical makeup of all natural stones.
 Researching endless stone families and pondering the possibilities of how each material will react to your day-to-day activities is a chore!
-That’s why your friendly Aria Stone Gallery team has prepared the perfect cheat-sheet of all stone types, to make your search just a little easier.
+That’s why the Aria team has prepared the perfect cheat-sheet of all stone types, to make your search just a little easier.

 Properties of Granite

-Granite is categorized as an igneous stone, formed from the slow crystallization of liquid magma below the Earth’s surface.
-So long story short, your granite countertops were once molten lava!
+Categorized as an igneous stone and formed from the slow crystallization of liquid magma below the Earth’s surface, granite was once molten lava!

 Granite is one of the hardest and most durable natural stone types, requiring little to no maintenance.
 Scoring about a 6 on the Mohs Hardness Scale, granite is the perfect candidate for outdoor applications, flooring, and countertops that take a lot of beating from everyday use.
 It is virtually impossible to scratch, stain or etch this stone, so look no further if you are searching for a material that will outlast messy kids and cooking disasters!

 The long and tedious process of sand compression and heating leads to create the incredibly dense and durable quartzite.
 The Mohs Hardness Scale classifies quartzite at a 7, higher than its neighbor granite, which on the same scale measures between 6-6.5.
 To further illustrate, a kitchen knife and glass measures a 5 on the Mohs Hardness Scale.
 Therefore, scratches should not be an issue when using quartzite in your home, even in high traffic areas and highly used spaces, such as the kitchen.
 Staining and etching will not be a problem either, since quartzite is relatively non-porous.

 People are to the unique and vibrant hues found in quartzite, so if you are looking for a statement pop of color in your home, quartzite is the material to explore!